 Endorses education K-college, supporting education in all major areas.

-Lockheed Martin’s primary focus areas are STEM education and military and veteran causes.
+Lockheed Martin’s primary focus areas are STEM/STEAM education and military and veteran causes.
 All non-profit organizations and public secondary/elementary schools are able to apply.

 Their Academic Enrichment Grants support in-class and extra-curricular programs that nurture the intellectual, artistic, and creative abilities of children from low-income households.

-Supporting programs that advance science, technology, engineering and math (STEM) education, preparing our next generation of innovators
+Supporting programs that advance science, technology, engineering, arts and math (STEAM) education, preparing our next generation of innovators

-The PNC Foundation supports educational programs for children and youth, particularly early education initiatives that serve low-and moderate-income children (birth through age five), their teachers and families.
-Priority is given to high quality early childhood education initiatives that meet the criteria established through PNC Grow Up Great, specifically, support school readiness; focus in areas including vocabulary development, social-emotional learning, math, science, and the arts.
+The PNC Foundation supports educational programs for children and youth, particularly early education initiatives that serve low-and moderate-income children (birth through age five), their teachers, and families.
+Priority is given to high-quality early childhood education initiatives that meet the criteria established through PNC Grow Up Great, specifically, support school readiness; focus on areas including vocabulary development, social-emotional learning, math, science, and the arts.